michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Types of *faults* (one component breaking, that could lead to *failures*, where the whole system is down):
   * Hardware (usually unrelated, but common).
   * Software (often cascading, can lie dormant until some unusual circumstance); Mitigations:
       * Careful thinking,
       * Testing,
       * Process isolation,
       * Measuring, monitoring, analyzing production.
   * Human; Mitigations:
       * Well-abstracted APIs,
       * Sandboxes,
-	  * Testing (unit, itegration, manual),
+      * Testing (unit, integration, manual),
       * Allow fast/easy rollbacks,
       * Telemetry (aka monitoring),
       * Good management and training (good luck).

 #### *Scalability*: As the system grows, there should be reasonable ways to deal with that growth.